burst-apps-team/burst-wiki/brs-macos-installation.md

 #### 1. Install Homebrew

-The first step is installing [Homebrew](https://brew.sh/) (brew) which is an excellent package manager for macOS.
-You can install it by opening a new terminal and running the following command.
-Note: You may be asked for your password in order to complete the install.
+[Homebrew](https://brew.sh/) (brew) is an excellent package manager for MacOS.
+To install, open a new terminal and run the following command.
+Note: You may be asked for your password in order to complete.

      $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-If you already have brew installed, it’s still good practice to make sure everything is up to date by entering
+If you already have brew installed, it is a good practice to make sure everything is up to date by entering

     $ brew update